RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 Copy the given directory from [../skel/problem](../skel/problem) to the current problem directory.
 Directories passed must be relative to the problem root, e.g. `generators` or `output_validators/output_validator`.
 The skel directory is found as with the `new_problem` command and can be overridden using `--skel`.

+## `rename_problem`

+Rename a problem, including its problem directory.
+If `problems.yaml` is present, also rename the problem in this file.
+Do not forget to pass a `--problem` to rename when running this from a contest directory.

+**Flags**

+- `[<problem name>]`: The new name of the problem.
+Will be asked interactively if not specified.

 ## `gitlabci`